PXZUpLUK/Reforestation/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## What did the Dorito farmer say to the other Dorito farmer?
+Cool Ranch!